JOB TITLE: Museum Technician I Working Title: Education Intern

-This is an hourly 15-week position; hours may vary per week.
+This is an hourly 16-week position; 3-4 days a week with 32 hours per week maximum beginning in early January.
+Start date and schedule will be set upon hire.
 It is classified as temporary/part-time and does not include state benefits.

 The mission of the North Carolina Aquariums is to inspire appreciation and conservation of North Carolina’s aquatic environments.
 This mission is achieved by attracting, retaining and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences and customer service; practicing sustainability, internal customer service and fiscal responsibility; and working to save and restore aquatic species and habitats.

 The North Carolina Aquarium at Fort Fisher, located 20 miles south of Wilmington, NC, in Kure Beach, overlooks the Atlantic ocean and Cape Fear river.
 A living collection of over 2,700 animals in 93,000 ft2 of exhibit space attracts and engages over 440,000 visitors each year.
 The Aquarium is surrounded by protected woodland, marsh and beach.
 Visitors often plan to stop at sites adjacent to the Aquarium - Fort Fisher State Recreation Area and historic Fort Fisher Civil War museum.
 Fort Fisher Aquarium is a unique place to visit, and work.